-For many, it's not simply a matter of putting one's budget in order.
+For many, it's simply a matter of putting one's budget in place.
 They also want to tame the commercialism in favor of what the holiday really means from a religious or family perspective.
-Help tap into the significance of the season by giving gifts to a charity, nursing home or a homeless shelter, or donating to another good cause.
+Help tap into the meaning of the season by giving gifts to a charity, nursing home or homeless shelter, or donating to another good cause.
 Tell the people with whom you normally swap gifts.